SolarCarChallenge/pi-top/pi-top program/readme.md

 2. 2 x [Arduino LORA Feather](https://www.adafruit.com/product/3078)
 3. 1 x [ADS1115 Analogue to digital converter](https://www.adafruit.com/product/1085) or [ADS1015](https://www.adafruit.com/product/1083)
 4. 1 x [proto board](https://www.amazon.com/gp/product/B00LLO4Q7W/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)
-5. Misc wire, resisters, and capactors.
+5. Misc wire, resisters, and capacitors.

 *note on suppliers.
 The Solar car challenge does not endorse any particular supplier.
 I (Jarrett) buy a lot of components from Adafruit as a I have had a very low rate of DOA parts from them.
 They are however one of the most expensive suppliers.
 Almost identical parts can be sources from Amazon, eBay, or Aliexpress much cheaper.